Rinko Kawauchi

 Rinko Kawauchi HonFRPS (川内 倫子, Kawauchi Rinko, born 1972) is a Japanese photographer.
-Her work is characterized by a serene, poetic style, depicting the ordinary moments in life.
+"Her work is characterized by a serene, poetic style, depicting the ordinary moments in life."

 Life and work

 Kawauchi became interested in photography while studying graphic design and photography at Seian University of Art and Design where she graduated in 1993.
 She first worked in commercial photography for an advertising agency for several years before embarking on a career as a fine art photographer.
 She has mentioned that she continues to work the advertising job.
 Her background and experience with design have influenced the edits and arrangements of photos in her series.
 Kawauchi often thinks about new ways to see her photographs, allowing her to continue to find new meaning and significance in her work.
-There is little known about her personal life and family, but through her photo book Cui Cui she portrays the memories of her family, which she has said to have been shooting for over a decade.
-The photos in said book captures all the ordinaries and emotions of life, ranging from the happiness of childbirth to the heartbreak of death.
+There is little known about her personal life and family, but through her photo book Cui Cui (2005) she portrays the memories of her family, which she has said to have been shooting for over a decade.
+The photos in said book capture all the ordinaries and emotions of life, ranging from the happiness of childbirth to the heartbreak of death.

 At age 19, she began making prints of her first black-and-white photographs, and it wasn't until five years later that she started printing color photographs.
-After experimenting with different cameras, she decided to stay with the Rolleiflex, which she still uses.
+After experimenting with different cameras, she decided to stay with the Rolleiflex 6 × 6, which she still uses.

-In 2001, three of her photo books were published: Hanako (a Japanese girl's name), Utatane ("catnap"), and Hanabi ("fireworks").
+In 2001, she published simultaneously her first three photo books: Utatane ("catnap"), Hanabi ("fireworks"), and Hanako (a Japanese girl's name).
 In the following years she won prizes for two of the books in Japan.
-In 2004 Kawauchi published Aila; in 2010, Murmuration, and in 2011 Illuminance.
+In 2004 Kawauchi published Aila; in 2010 Murmuration, and in 2011 Illuminance.

 Kawauchi's art is rooted in Shinto, the ethnic religion of the people of Japan.
 According to Shinto, all things on earth have a spirit, hence no subject is too small or mundane for Kawauchi's work; she also photographs "small events glimpsed in passing," conveying a sense of the transient.
-Kawauchi sees her images as parts of series that allow the viewer to juxtapose images in the imagination, thereby making the photograph a work of art and allowing a whole to emerge at the end; she likes working in photo books because they allow the viewer to engage intimately with her images.
-Her photographs are mostly in 6×6 format.
+Kawauchi sees her images as parts of series that allow the viewer to juxtapose images in the imagination, thereby making the photograph a work of art and allowing a whole to emerge at the end.
+She likes working in photo books because they allow the viewer to engage intimately with her images.
+Her photographs are mostly in 6 × 6 format.
 However, upon being invited to the Brighton Photo Biennial in 2010, Kawauchi first photographed digitally and began taking photos that were not square.